 “No, Mother,” I replied, “but perhaps the Monster does?”
 The players were eaten, much like the sailors.
 They screamed as he wrenched them limb from gory limb, but their screams lacked harmony and they did not please.

 My sister came last, just one week ago.
 The harbour still blocked and food was now scarce; the fish swallowed up and people scared.
-She offered up herself for she owns nothing else.
+She offered up herself, she owns nothing else.
 My Mistress thanked her!

 I relayed the Goddess’ acceptance whilst my mother wailed and my father wept.
 The town began its first day of mourning, and my heart was wracked with grief and jealousy.
 So the beauty of my sister’s soul is a worthy prize to pacify a Goddess, to sate a Monster?
 In my dreams I have seen the creature crowned.
 I am his willing slave, his tender servant.
 He sits upon my father’s throne, the stone steps slippery with slime and gore.
 I rub oil upon his writhing limbs while he binds me to him, sweet and tight.